 Test results may not be given over the phone.
 Bring a valid photo ID and meet with your counselor/advisor to discuss your test results.
 How long are my Basic Skills Test scores valid?

-Once scores have been met, Basic Skills Test scores are valid for up to two (2) years preceding enrollment in a Career and Technical program.
-Students who have not met their scores have 12 months from their original test date to register and begin Adult Academic classes or the student will be required to retake the Basic Skills Test and pay the testing fee again.
+Once scores have been met, Basic Skills Test scores are valid indefinitely.
+Students who have not met their scores have 12 months from their original test date to register and begin Academic Skills Building classes or the student will be required to retake the Basic Skills Test and pay the testing fee again.